FutureSharks/ml-finance/examples/3-lstm-simulated/README.md

 # LSTM model with simulated data

-Pricing data is just a generated sign way to show that the model does work.
+Pricing data is just a generated sine wave to show that the model does work.

 ## Run

 Open the [Jupyter Notebook](lstm-simulated.ipynb)

+## Issues

+I would expect better performance considering how predictable and repetitive the data is!

 ## Sources